 - (1) On application by the debtor, the restructuring court shall schedule a meeting at which the restructuring plan and the voting rights of the parties affected by the plan can be discussed and for subsequent voting on the plan.
-The notice period for the meeting is to amount to at least 14 days. - (2) The application is to be accompanied by the complete restructuring plan, together with attachments. - (3) The parties affected by the plan are to be invited to the meeting.
+The notice period for the meeting is to amount to at least 14 days. - (2) The application is to be accompanied by the complete restructuring plan, together with attachments.
+If service of the complete restructuring plan and the attachments is to be dispensed, the application has to contain information on how electronic access to these documents is ensured; especially the access data to be provided to the parties concerned has to be communicated. - (3) The parties affected by the plan are to be invited to the meeting.
 The meeting notice is to be accompanied by the complete restructuring plan, together with attachments.
 The meeting notice is to indicate that the meeting may be held and voting may take place even without the attendance of all parties affected by the plan.
-The court may instruct the debtor to carry out the service of meeting notices. - (4) Sections 239 to 242 of the Insolvency Code as well as sections 24 to 28 apply to the proceedings with the necessary modifications.
+The court may instruct the debtor to carry out the service of meeting notices. - (3a) It is not necessary to add the complete restructuring plan together with the attachments in accordance with subsection (3) sentence 2 if the debtor ensures electronic access to these documents and the summoned party can gain access to the documents using the access data provided in the meeting notice.
+If there is an important reason, the summoned party may demand the transmission of the written documents - (4) Sections 239 to 242 of the Insolvency Code as well as sections 24 to 28 apply to the proceedings with the necessary modifications.
 If a dispute arises concerning the voting right that a claim, an entitlement to separate satisfaction, an intra-group third-party collateral or a share or membership right confers on a party affected by the plan, and if the parties concerned are unable to reach agreement on the dispute, the court shall determine the voting right.